 Which brings us to…

-That last topic we want to discuss when it comes to canine colitis which is pet insurance.
-You see, here at IndulgeYourPet because we understand just how expensive veterinarian care can become if your furry little loved one does become seriously sick or injured, we always like to recommend that your readers take a moment and see what it might cost for them to purchase a pet insurance policy on their loved one.
+The last topic we want to discuss regarding canine Colitis is pet insurance.
+You see, here at IndulgeYourPet, because we understand just how expensive veterinarian care can become if your furry little loved one does become seriously sick or injured, we always like to recommend that your readers take a moment and see what it might cost for them to purchase a pet insurance policy on their loved one.

 No, probably not.
-But until you know what these policies will and won’t cover and until you know what one might cost you, how will you be able to determine if purchasing a pet insurance policy is “right” for you?
+But until you know what these policies will and won’t cover and until you know what one might cost you, how will you determine if purchasing a pet insurance policy is “right” for you?

 In our opinion…